-The author would like to express sincere appreciation to the students of the University of Hassiba Ben Bouali, Chlef, who willingly participated in this study.
-Special thanks are also extended to colleagues in the field of work and organisational psychology for their academic support and constructive feedback during the preparation of this research.
+The author would like to express sincere gratitude to the university students who voluntarily participated in this study and contributed their time and responses.
+Appreciation is also extended to colleagues in the field of psychology and educational sciences for their constructive feedback and academic support during the preparation of this research.